 - 1. Invoke the Format > Paragraph Style command. - 2.
-Select the Heading 1 paragraph style. - 3.
-Click on the Edit button. - 4.
+Select the Heading 1 paragraph style. - Click on the Edit button. - 4.
 A dialog appears to enable you to edit the style.
-Switch to the Paragraph property sheet. - 5.
+Switch to the Paragraph tab. - 5.
 Click on the Bullets button contained there. - 6.
 Another dialog appears to enable you to set up numberings.
-Switch to the Numbered lists property sheet. - 7.
+Switch to the Numbered lists tab. - 7.
 Select the numbered list that you created in step 2. - 8.
 Click successively on OK, OK and Close to exit all the dialogs.